Toronto subway: Line 6 Finch West

-Line 6 Finch West, also known as the "Finch West LRT", is an under-construction line being built by Mosaic Transit Group along Finch Avenue.
-It is to be operated by the Toronto Transit Commission and was also part of the Transit City proposal announced on March 16, 2007.
-The 11 km, 18-stop line is to extend from Finch West station on Line 1 Yonge–University to the north campus of Humber Polytechnic (formerly Humber College).
-The line is forecast to carry about 14.6 million rides a year or 40,000 a day by 2031.
+Opened in 2025, Line 6 Finch West, also known as the "Finch West LRT", is a surface light rail line owned by Metrolinx.
+It is operated by the TTC and was also part of the Transit City proposal announced in 2007.
+The 10.3 km, 18-stop line extends from Finch West station on Line 1 Yonge–University to Humber College station at the north campus of Humber Polytechnic (formerly Humber College).
+The line is forecast to carry about 14.6 million riders a year or 40,000 a day by 2031.
 Construction on this line began in 2019.
-It was scheduled for completion in the first half of 2024, with an estimated cost of $1.2 billion, though it has since been delayed.
+It was scheduled for revenue service in the first half of 2024, with an estimated cost of $1.2 billion, though it was delayed until December 7, 2025.

 Ontario Line

 Ontario Line is an under-construction 15.6 km subway line from Exhibition station to Don Valley station, providing a second rapid transit line through the Financial District and downtown core.
 Although a subway line along Queen Street was first proposed in the early 1900s, the Downtown Relief Line was first proposed in the mid-1980s.
 The Ontario Line project extends further west and north than previous proposals to serve more of the city.
 The line is scheduled for completion in 2031 at a cost of $17 to $19 billion.
 Upon opening, the plan is for the line to use the "Line 3" moniker formerly used by Line 3 Scarborough.